 Hello and welcome to our latest e-newsletter.
-We made a very good start to the 2017 season by opening for two days over the Easter break.
-This was followed up by two more openings during the early May bank holiday.
-Over the years, thousands of people have visited the Heritage Centre to learn about this former RAF station and its WW2 satellite airfields.
+During our first seven openings in the 2017 season, almost four hundred individuals have visited the Heritage Centre.
+Over the past twelve years, thousands of people have visited us to learn about this former RAF station and its WW2 satellite airfields.
 If you haven't visited us yet, we urge you to do so.
 We will be delighted to see you and will try to make your visit as enjoyable as possible.
-Please note that we have added an extra opening on Sunday, 7th of May, in support of the War@The Hollow reenactment being held nearby on the same day.
-Note also that our revised visiting times for 2017 are from 10 am until 4 pm.
+Please note that our revised visiting times for 2017 are from 10 am until 4 pm.

-If you are a veteran, who served or trained at Bircham Newton, or a close family relative of one who did so, we are planning to organise a Veterans' Day event for you on Saturday, the 19th of May, 2018.
-On this day we will celebrate the 100th anniversary of the birth of Bircham Newton as an RAF flying station.
-The first flying unit, No. 3 Fighting School, arrived at the newly-created aerodrome in late May 1918.
-You may be aware that the Royal Air Force was created using the assets of the Royal Flying Corps (RFC) and the Royal Naval Air Service (RNAS) in the previous month, on the 1st of April, 1918.
+If you are a veteran, who served or trained at Bircham Newton, or a close family relative of one who did so, we are planning to organise a special Veterans' Day event for you on the afternoon of Saturday, the 19th of May, 2018.
+On this day we will celebrate the centenary of the birth of Bircham Newton as a flying station.
+The first flying unit, No. 3 School of Aerial Fighting and Gunnery, later known as No. 3 Fighting School, arrived at the newly-established aerodrome in late May 1918.
+This was probably the first airfield created under the control of the new Air Ministry, because the Royal Air Force was created using the assets of the Royal Flying Corps (RFC) and the Royal Naval Air Service (RNAS) in the previous month, on the 1st of April, 1918.

 For those planning to revisit the Centre in 2017, several new exhibits have been put on display for your enjoyment.
 The central photographic display, depicting the chronological history of RAF Bircham Newton, has been renewed and revised.
 We have purchased a new 10-panel modular display system for this purpose (see photograph below).
 The new self-standing display has a much smaller footprint than the previous table-top displays, increasing the available space inside the Centre.
 In addition, the WWI exhibition, originally established to mark the centenary of the outbreak of the Great War, has been given a new look and enhanced to cover the progress of the war in 1917 and by adding other new displays, including Women at War, The Home Front and Songs of the Great War.